tilt-dev/tilt.build/blog/_posts/2022-04-04-a-dev-environment-repl.md

 ```python
 local_resource("dependencies", "yarn install", deps=["package.json", "yarn.lock"])
 ```

+With this change, the next time you pull or make changes to `package.json` while Tilt is running, Tilt will run `yarn install` for you.

 Of course, if your app runs as a Node.JS server as well, that can be added to the resource with a `serve_cmd`.
 Now the resource is handling more than dependencies: it's [building and running the app][snip].